RavetcoFX/mint_todo/README.md

 	*Remove hardcodin, eg. use desktop files instead of hard coded items

-Add tabs to background settings for pictures and colors, try to add a custom slideshow?
+Add tabs to background settings for pictures and colours, try to add a custom slideshow?

 Change Universal Access to Accessibility